 - 1 cup ricotta cheese, full fat recommended

 - Salt and freshly ground pepper

-Cover skillet/dish with aluminum foil and bake in preheated oven for 15 minutes (or until sauce is bubbly and ricotta is melting).
+- Cover skillet/dish with aluminum foil.
+Place baking dish on top of a baking sheet (to catch any bubble-overs) and bake in preheated oven for 15 minutes (or until sauce is bubbly and ricotta is melting).
 Remove foil and pop dish under the broiler for a a minute to brown up the cheese.
 Remove and enjoy!

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!